arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 06.21.16
+*La petite mort*, literally translated as "the little death," is an expression originally associated with the meaning of "fainting fit."
+Over time, it has taken on a sexual meaning, referring to "the brief loss or weakening of consciousness" post orgasm.
+Basically, it's a way of describing the transcendent or melancholy state one may feel after sex.

 ### 06.15.16
 PHP is server side.